 The Price: As of now, the 1320 studs are listing at about HALF what ARP studs are. ~$30 for 8, vs ~$30 for 4 with the ARP.
 Since there are so many vendors for ARP stuff, you may be able to find them for a few bucks cheaper, but usually not by much (And sometimes they’ll get you back with inflated shipping costs).
 With the differences in vendor costs and shipping, the 1320 performance studs generally cost 50-60% as much as the ARP.
 If you’re someone like me who stockpiles and rotates spare prepped bearings/hubs, that can lead to pretty significant savings.

-The Verdict: I’ve been running the 1320 Performance Wheel Studs for two seasons of racing Spec Miata, they still appear and function as new.
+The Verdict: I’ve been running the 1320 Performance Wheel Studs for three seasons of racing Spec Miata, they still appear and function as new.
 The bull-nose makes starting new lug nuts especially easy.
 The extra length, while not really necessary in my application, makes me feel like there’s less risk of totally losing a lug nut.
 I really don’t like the non-responses I got to my technical questions, and not sure how I feel about what seems to just be a copy of ARP pieces… but I’d be lying if I said I wasn’t happy with their performance of the last two years.
 Maybe a little competition in the market could be better for everybody.
 In my experience they’ve functioned just as I’d expect the ARP to, at half the cost.
 I will consider purchasing more in the future, but I am also excited about the new offerings from Dfuser Motorsports.

 Note for Miata People: The front studs are the same for all NA/NB Miatas.
 NA 1.6 cars (90-93) came with the same studs on all four corners.
 Mazda beefed up the rear stud knurls for 1994 and up, so they are a different part number (The knurl is the part that holds in the hub, the threaded portions remain the same size/threads for all 4 corners).
 However, if you are buying replacement rear hubs, your rear hub knurl could be either of the two sizes (or even a different size with some cheap aftermarket replacements).